Entropire/entropire.github.io/Content/SimpleCommands.md

 ## Reflection
 Working on SimpleCommands helped me think carefully about modular and reusable library design.
 I learned how to create a flexible API that supports both class-based and inline commands, and how to handle user input consistently with minimal boilerplate.
-I also learned how to publish a C# library on NuGet, making it easier to share and reuse across different projects.

 If I were to continue developing this library, I’d like to add async command support, improve error handling and logging,